-- Discovered June 8, 2013. - Clean up is complete and 7,396 tonnes of impacted material were removed for disposal at the Tervita Class II landfill in Bonnyville, Alberta. - Bitumen emulsion impacted area is 0.31 hectares. - Under the Enforcement Order we have been approved to conduct investigative activities in a 26 hectare area.
-We may not use the entire area, and as of December 1, 2014 we have developed on 16.656 hectares. - 103m3 of bitumen emulsion has been recovered as of November 17, 2014. - Bitumen emulsion seepage is collected in the recovery culverts and transported to a disposal facility. - Construction of the fissure containment structure, bitumen recovery culvert and drilling pad is complete.
+- Discovered June 8, 2013. - Clean-up is complete and 7,383 tonnes of impacted material were removed for disposal at the Tervita Class II landfill in Bonnyville, Alberta.
+Due to a reconciliation of waste disposal reports, the amount of impacted material is 13 tonnes less than previously reported as of December 31, 2014. - Bitumen emulsion impacted area is 0.31 hectares. - Under the Enforcement Order we have been approved to conduct investigative activities in a 26 hectare area.
+We may not use the entire area, and as of December 31, 2014 we have developed on 16.656 hectares. - 103m3 of bitumen emulsion has been recovered as of December 31, 2014. - Bitumen emulsion seepage is collected in the recovery culverts and transported to a disposal facility.